NCAlgebra/NC/DOCUMENTATION/README.md

     rels = {a**b**a - b , b^2 - a + b}

-With respect to the monomial order
+With respect to the monomial ordering

     SetMonomialOrder[a, b];